smallk/smallk.github.io/pages_documentation_installation.md

 		make install
-**1.10.** Edit the Elemental configuration file as follows: cd /usr/local/elemental/0.84-PureRelease/conf/ **1.11.** Open the ‘elemvariables’ file in a text editor and add the string -std=c++11 to the CXX macro line.
+**1.10.** Edit the Elemental configuration file as follows: cd /usr/local/elemental/0.84-PureRelease/conf/ **1.11.** Open the ‘ElemVars’ file in a text editor and add the string -std=c++11 to the CXX macro line.
 For instance, if the CXX macro is
 		CXX = /usr/local/bin/g++-4.9
 change it to
 		CXX = /usr/local/bin/g++-4.9 -std=c++11